 - Understanding the properties of numbers

-On the face of it, problems with the computation of whole numbers look easy, and many people often overlook its importance, thinking that they know the tricks and don't need to practice.
-However, this can be their biggest mistake because we can often err in the simplest of things.
+On the face of it, the computation of whole number questions look easy, and many people often overlook its importance, thinking that they know the tricks and don't need to practice.
+However, this is a big mistake because we can often err in the simplest things.
 Hence, practice and taking it seriously is the key.
 Computation of whole numbers tricks to become an expert in the number system part of the quantitative aptitude section are

 - Develop a meaning of operation by understanding what are the different methods to deal with the computation of whole numbers.